Sudhanshu Saria: Career

 Saria's next was Knock Knock Knock, a psychological thriller set in Darjeeling.
 The film world premiered as one of five shorts selected from around the world in the Shorts Showcase of the 2019 Busan International Film Festival.
 The film had its European premiere at the 2019 Tallinn Black Nights Film Festival in their Homecoming section alongside new films by Peter Strickland and Yorgos Lanthimos.
 The film won the Remi-Gold for Best Live Action Short at WorldFest Houston and the Best Screenplay award at the New York Indian Film Festival.
 The film had its India premiere at Dharamsala International Film Festival and has been traveling to various cities around the world.
 He wrote, directed and edited the film besides producing it in partnership with California Studios.
 The film was acquired by MUBI and premiered on their platform in September 2020.
 The film was picked by Platform Magazine in its annual Best of 2020 list.
 It was also included in Juggernaut's list of the Best South Asian films of the year, and in 2021 it won the best non-feature direction award at the 67th National Film Awards.

-Saria is currently in production on Sanaa, a feature film starring Radhika Madan, Shikha Talsania, Sohum Shah and Pooja Bhatt in lead parts.
+Saria is currently in post-production on Sanaa, a feature film starring Radhika Madan, Shikha Talsania, Sohum Shah and Pooja Bhatt in lead parts.
 Besides writing and directing the film, Saria is also producing the feature under his production house Four Line Films.
+In 2023, Saria's Four Line Entertainment partnered with KASHISH Arts Foundation and Lotus Visual Production to produce Arvind Caulagi's queer romantic drama Taps.

-Saria also served on the Juries for the First Features and the Estonian Film competition sections of the 20th Tallinn Black Nights Film Festival.
-He has also served on various panels focused around film production and distribution including Blackberry's panel on crowdfunding at the Toronto International Film Festival and The State of Diversity in Independent Film at SXSW.
-He also lectured in an online masterclass on The Art of Pitching for Mumbai Film Festival.
+Saria served on the juries for the First Features and the Estonian Film competition sections of the 20th Tallinn Black Nights Film Festival.
+He has also served on various panels focused on film production and distribution, including Blackberry's panel on crowdfunding at the Toronto International Film Festival and The State of Diversity in Independent Film at SXSW.
+He also lectured in an online masterclass on The Art of Pitching for the Mumbai Film Festival.

-He is also in development on Masoom, a young adult drama series for Amazon Prime as well as writing and co-producing the third season of Netflix's Emmy winning, true-crime drama series Delhi Crime.
-He is also attached to direct ULAJH, an espionage thriller for Junglee Pictures.
+Most recently, he served as the Showrunner on Big Girls Don't Cry, a young-adult drama series for Amazon Prime which was released on the platform to positive reviews.
+He wrote the pilot and finale episodes and also directed the final two episodes of the season.

+His most recent film is Ulajh, an espionage thriller he co-wrote and directed for Junglee Pictures that stars Janhvi Kapoor, Gulshan Devaiah, Roshan Mathew, Rajesh Tailang, Meiyang Chang, Jitendra Joshi and Adil Hussain in principal parts.
+The film was released in theatres worldwide on August 2, 2024 and debuted on Netflix the following month.
+He also wrote the lyrics of two songs on the album -- Aaja Oye and Jao ji Jao.